Midnex/qvdfile/README.md

 # qvdfile

-## QVD File reader and writer (exploratory version)
+## QVD file reader and writer (exploratory version)

-This is python3 object created to explore QVD file, it can be used
+This is Python 3 object created to explore QVD file, it can be used

 * to read QVD file Metadata
 * to read column values from QVD file